qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 The snapping tolerance setting affects all tools that work with tolerance.

-You can enable or disabled snapping by using the |snapping| :sup:`Enable snapping` button on the :guilabel:`Snapping Toolbar` or pressing :kbd:`S` at any time while you're on the map view.
+You can enable or disable snapping by using the |snapping| :sup:`Enable snapping` button on the :guilabel:`Snapping Toolbar` or pressing :kbd:`S` at any time while you're on the map view.
 This toolbar is also very convenient to quickly configure the snapping mode, tolerance value, and units.